 Nikki Stern embarks on a provocative exploration of the role of moral authority in American contemporary culture, beginning with her own experiences as a “9/11 widow.”

-She wonders why we regard victims of tragedy as morally special; why we allow some claims of moral authority to pass unchallenged; and how our moral sense of self might be altered by fear or close-minded certainty.
+She disputes the notion that victims of tragedy are morally special and questions why claims of moral authority often pass unchallenged.
+She also examines ways in which our moral sense of self is altered by fear or close-minded certainty.

-With humor and purpose, Nikki offers a way of thinking that is both reasonable and hopeful.
+With humor and purpose, the author offers a way of thinking that is both reasonable and hopeful.

 Praise for the Book